7 Best Practices to Optimize Sitemaps For SEO

 The sitemap should be a mirror of the real structure of the website.
 Important pages that aren’t linked internally in your sitemap?
 That’s a red flag.

 Search engines use sitemaps, but internal links still matter.
-You will find a page that is only in the sitemap, but it may not have enough internal authority for any sort of decent ranking.
+You may find a page that is only in the sitemap, but it may not have enough internal authority for decent ranking.

 • Links to core services on homepage